BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 ![](https://github.com/BioPhoton/blog-how-to-avoid-observables-in-angular/raw/master/images/cover-how-to-avoid-observables-in-angular__michael-hladky.png "How to Avoid Observables in Angular - Cover")

-# How to Avoid Observables in Angular
+# How to avoid Observables in Angular

 Angular, RxJS, observable

 Angular is an object-oriented framework.
-Even if there are a lot of things imperative some services, and therefore also some third party libs, are reactive.
+Even if there are a lot of things imperatively implemented, some services, and therefore also some third party libs, are reactive.
 This is great because it provides both approaches in one framework, which is at the moment a more or less unique thing.

-As reactive programming is hard for an imperative thinking mind, many people try to avoid reactive programming.
+As reactive programming is hard for an imperative thinking mind, many people try to avoid it.

 This article will help us to understand how to avoid it and also, we will learn where it makes sense to use observables.